usbarmory/interlock/README.md

   -t=false:            test mode (WARNING: disables authentication)
 ```

-The operatoin flag allows selected actions to be performed locally, without a
+The operation flag allows selected actions to be performed locally, without a
 web interface.
 The following operations are supported:

 * `open:<volume>`:  unlock LUKS volume to mapping "interlockfs", prompts